Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: Introduction

-First, to derive a mechanical theory of deformation coupled to dynamic micromagnetism starting from the balance laws of mass, momentum, and angular momentum, accounting for the effects of magnetization in angular momentum of the body.
+Up to the nature of the topological defects supported by them, there appear to be some similarities in the continuum representations of the magnetization in a ferromagnetic body and the director in nematic liquid crystals, especially when the latter is viewed through the lens of Ericksen-Leslie theory.
+We explore this connection in this work.
+Specifically, as a first objective, we derive a mechanical theory of motion coupled to dynamic micromagnetism starting from the balance laws of mass, momentum, angular momentum (accounting for the effects of magnetization in angular momentum of the body) and Maxwell's magnetostatics.
 A special feature of the derivation is to show that, methodologically, this follows exactly from the standard derivation of Ericksen-Leslie theory as developed in \cite{leslie1992continuum} (also see the textbook by \cite{stewart2007dynamic}), with a physically natural adjustment in the definition of the angular momentum of the body.
 The Landau-Lifschitz-Gilbert theory of dynamic micromagnetism (\cite{Landau1935,gilbert2004phenomenological, gilbert1956formulation}) emerges, with an added contribution arising from essentially frame-indifference of the possible dissipative coupling of the magnetization to the motion of the material.
 An `effective field' reflecting non-dissipative coupling to mechanical elasticity can be read-off in the angular momentum balance\footnote{The Ericksen-Leslie theory in its original form does not account for positional solid elasticity (as appropriate for nematic liquid crystals).
 This theory has been extended to account for the behavior of liquid crystalline elastomers in \cite{anderson1999continuum}, including a treatment of nematic disclinations and dislocations in solids in \cite{acharya2014continuum}.
 We work with the development and notation of \cite{acharya2014continuum} here.} of the theory.
+For a restricted class of free energy density functions dependent only on the deformation gradient and the magnetization, our model provides a dynamic extension of the constrained theory of magnetostriction of \cite{desimone2002constrained, james1993theory} rooted in the balance principles and constitutive restrictions of continuum mechanics and Maxwell's magnetostatics.